-In the event of the death or resignation of one or more directors, the Board of Directors may make provisional appointments to fill vacancies before the next general shareholders' meetings.
+In the event of the death or resignation of one or more directors, the Board of Directors may make provisional appointments to fill vacancies before the next general shareholders' meetings, provided that the number of directors still in office is not below the required legal minimum of directors (two).
 These provisional appointments must be ratified by the next ordinary shareholders meeting.
-Even if a provisional appointment is not ratified, resolutions and acts previously approved by the Board of Directors nonetheless remain valid.
+Even if a provisional appointment is not ratified, resolutions and acts previously approved by the Board of Directors nonetheless remain valid